sybila/BCSgen/README.md

 ## Explicit State space generator

-To generate state space of a model, the most proper way is:
+1. To generate state space of a model, the most proper way is to use Graphical User Interface (in GUI directory).
+To execute it, you need to have [Tkinter](https://wiki.python.org/moin/TkInter) python library installed.
+Then, run it by:

+ `python gui.py`

+Alternatively use Command Line Intereface:

 1. enter Model directory (serves as user's workspace),
 2. write your model as rules (into rules.txt) and initial conditions (into initial_cond.txt),